tarantool/graphqlapi/docs/operations.md

 ### stop()

-`operations.stop()` - function to deinit `operations` submodule, it removes all queries, mutations and cleanup all internal module variables including trigger function that controls any space format changes.
+`operations.stop()` - method to deinit `operations` submodule, it removes all queries, mutations and cleanup all internal module variables including trigger functions that controls any space format changes.
 This behavior is needed to make possible hot-reload of all GraphQL API operations.

 ### remove_all()

-`operations.remove_all()` - function to remove all queries, mutations and cleanup all internal module variables.
+`operations.remove_all()` - method to remove all queries, mutations and cleanup all internal module variables.
 Unlike `stop()` `remove_all()` doesn't remove space trigger function.

 ### get_queries()